aryansrivastav01/jarvis-/README.md

 2. make to sure replace few things as per your needs.
 3. do make all the reqired files.
 4. and one important thing setup virtual enviroment in your terminal
+5. use updated_main.py for more precise and integrated ai functionality

 for more details connect with me linkedin :- https://www.linkedin.com/in/aryan-srivastav-174b93289/